By John Bottenberg | Acting Executive Director, ATC

 Dear Friend of ATC,

 Thank you for supporting Carbon Credit for Humanitarian Solar Power.
-Your generosity is doing two important things at once: reducing climate-warming emissions and improving daily life for families in rural Guatemala who still live without reliable electricity.
+Your generosity continues to create direct climate impact while improving daily life for families in rural Guatemala.

 Progress & Milestones

-In our most recent field round, families received solar lighting systems and water filters, with priority given to homes with infants and expectant mothers—supported through partnership with the Civil Association of Traditional Midwives of Chimaltenango (ACOTCHI).
+As in prior installation rounds, priority has been given to families with young children and expectant mothers, in partnership with the Civil Association of Traditional Midwives of Chimaltenango (ACOTCHI).

 Environmental Impact